open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: What is Open-TYNDP?

    Open-TYNDP is an open-source research and innovation project, which is a collaboration between `Open Energy Transition (OET) <https://openenergytransition.org/>`__ and ENTSO-E. The project aims to explore the option of a complementary open-source tool in the Ten-Year Network Development Plan (TYNDP) by building a workflow based on PyPSA-Eur.
-It provides one streamlined tool for the Scenario Building and the Cost-Benefit Analysis (CBA) of the TYNDP.
+It provides one streamlined tool for the Scenario Building (SB) and the Cost-Benefit Analysis (CBA) of the TYNDP.

 .. admonition:: How does Open-TYNDP relate to PyPSA-Eur?